SAL778/SIC-CoHive/docs/UserStories.md

 5. User cannot create a profile with incomplete or invalid information.

 1.03 - User Profiles
-As an admin, I want to include additional information in my profile like the innovation center role so it can be visible on my profile.
+As an admin, I want to include additional information in my profile like innovation center role, so it can be visible on my profile.

 Acceptance Tests